virtualritz/nsi-docs/docs/nodes.rst

 The Faceset Node
 ----------------

-This node is used to provide a way to attach attributes to some faces of another geometric primitive, such as the :ref:`mesh node<node:mesh>`.
+This node is used to provide a way to attach attributes to parts of another geometric primitive, such as faces of a :ref:`mesh
+<node:mesh>`, curves or particles.
 It has the following attributes:

-.. table:: faceset node optional attributes
+.. table:: faceset node attributes
     :widths: 3 1 6

     +---------------------------------+--------------+---------------------------------------+